 It's the most economical way.
 No need to describe it, its key shortcomings are:

 Subtitles use part of the spectator's attention.
-If it's just one or a few "talking heads", one viable option is to have the script translated into text, and send it by e-mail or fax.
+If it's just one or a few "talking heads", one viable option is to have the script translated into text, and send it by e-mail.
 No need actually to watch the movie.
 Still pictures of these "heads" may be included, if desired.

 If people talk too fast, and say too much in terms of content, part of it may be lost, as there won't be time to read so much text onscreen.